BlueBrain/morph-tool/README.rst

     - Soma single point sphere: no conversion needed
     - Soma contour: A soma stack of cylinder is generated.
       Each cylinder of the stack has its center and its axis along the principal direction of the contour.
-      The radius of each stack is choosen such that it minimises the distance between the cylinder and the contour.
+      The radius of each stack is chosen such that it minimises the distance between the cylinder and the contour.
     - other: not in H5/ASC specs -> not supported

 Example: